Adrian Peterson (American football, born 1979)

-Adrian Nicholas Peterson (born July 1, 1979) is an American former professional football running back who played in the National Football League (NFL) and United Football League (UFL).
-He was drafted by the Chicago Bears in the sixth round of the 2002 NFL draft, playing eight seasons for Chicago.
+Adrian Nicholas Peterson (born July 1, 1979) is an American former professional football player who was a running back in the National Football League (NFL) and United Football League (UFL).
+He was selected by the Chicago Bears in the sixth round of the 2002 NFL draft, playing eight seasons for Chicago.
 Then he played for the Virginia Destroyers in the UFL.
 He played college football for the Georgia Southern Eagles, where he set numerous school, Southern Conference, and NCAA Division I-AA records, as well as winning two I-AA National Championships and receiving the Walter Payton Award for most outstanding player in I-AA football.
 He is currently serving as the director of student-athlete development for Georgia Southern.

 Early life

 Peterson was born to Porter R. and Reatha M. Peterson; his father works at a plant that makes Energizer batteries.
 Adrian Peterson was a two-time all-state, all-area selection and team MVP at Santa Fe High School in Alachua, Florida where he rushed for 4,949 yards during his prep career to earn All-America honors from ESPN and Blue Chip Illustrated.
 Peterson ran for 1,526 yards and 17 TDs on 185 carries (8.2 avg.) to earn Florida Class 4A Player-of-the-Year honors as a senior.
 He also lettered four times in track and two times each in weightlifting and basketball while in high school.